-Let’s start with the fact that Marinol is FDA approved for chemotherapy-induced nausea and vomiting, and anorexia from AIDS or cancer.
-Currently, there is no FDA approved medical indication for prescribing marijuana.
-So—why is one approved and not the other?
+Let’s start with the fact that Marinol is FDA approved for chemotherapy-induced nausea and vomiting, and anorexia from AIDS.
+Currently, there is no FDA-approved medical indication for prescribing marijuana.
+So, why is one approved and not the other?
 Do they work?
-What are their differences?
+And what are their differences?

-Prescription dronabinol has been studied for postoperative and neuropathic pain and was not found to be any better than placebo.
-For chronic non-cancer pain, it has been found to be only slightly better than placebo.
-There have been fewer studies of marijuana than cannabinoid pharmaceuticals, perhaps in part due to regulatory restrictions, but marijuana has better results for pain in the few studies that have been done.
-In all of these studies, smoked marijuana was found to be better than placebo in relieving pain.
-Another study examined the effects of marijuana that was vaporized (not smoked) and found that it too was better than placebo at relieving neuropathic/nerve pain.
+Marijuana has not been studied as much as cannabinoid pharmaceuticals, partly due to regulatory restrictions, but in the few studies that have been done, smoked marijuana was found to be better than placebo at relieving pain.
+Another study examined the effects of marijuana that was vaporized (not smoked) and found that it too was better than placebo at relieving nerve-related pain.

 What about for appetite and nausea?